LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 ## Conclusion

 Webstorm does some strange things.
-I'm a big fan of the JetBrain IDEs but didn't consider that they would change the default behavior of git.* But in the end, it works quite well and I learned a lot and I'll husky also for some other projects.
-Playwright showed against why I fall in love and why I'll use it for every browser automation project I have.
+I'm a big fan of the JetBrain IDEs but didn't consider that they would change the default behavior of git.* But in the end, it works quite well, I learned a lot and I'll consider husky also for some other projects.
+Playwright showed again why I fall in love with it and why I'll use it for every browser automation project I have.
 Finally, I also got an idea for another approach: GitHub Actions.
 But that's something for another post.

 <small>*currently it's working with commits via the UI</small>